Imagine you interviewed on your dream task.

-It went well, you made the final reduction, and a reputable offer was drawing close.
-But then, on the remaining minute, it falls aside.
-It seems your soon-to-be manager glanced at your Facebook account, noticed some awkward photos from your college years, and decided you weren’t pretty proper for the position.
+It went well; you made the final reduction, and a reputable offer was drawn close.
+But then, in the remaining minute, it falls aside.
+Your soon-to-be manager glanced at your Facebook account, noticed some awkward photos from your college years, and decided you weren’t proper for the position.

-This is the sort of state of affairs Kate Eichhorn, a cultural and media studies professor on the New School, warns about in her new e-book referred to as The End of Forgetting.
+Kate Eichhorn, a cultural and media studies professor at the New School, warns about this sort of state of affairs in her new e-book called The End of Forgetting.

-In this new digital world, she argues, the whole thing is documented, the whole lot is tagged, and anything can floor at any second.
-We’re dropping the capability to forget about, and therefore we’re dropping the ability to distance ourselves from our past.
+She argues that everything is documented in this new digital world, everything is tagged, and anything can happen at any second.
+We’re losing the capability to forget about it, and therefore, we’re losing the ability to distance ourselves from our past.

-How is that this changing our lives?
+How is this changing our lives?
 Is it disrupting our potential to try on new identities or test with new ideas?
-And what does it imply to forgive each other for the sins of our past in an age while nothing is surely deleted and not anything is erased?
+And what does it imply to forgive each other for our past sins in an age when nothing is surely deleted and not anything is erased?

 A gently edited transcript of my conversation with Eichhorn follows.